TAGETES erecta

 Harvesting and Growing from Seed:

-The seeds are long, thin, black woody sticks with a straw-coloured end.
-There are many seeds on a seedhead.
+Seed The seeds are long, thin, black woody sticks with a straw coloured end.
+There are many

-The seedleaves are long and thin, and the first true leaves are deeply lobed.
+Seedling The seedleaves are long and thin.
+The first true leaves are deeply lobed.

 (You can check the meaning of any technical terms new to you in the Botany section of the site)